nicholas-long/environment/zet/20230925052317/README.md

 # wordlists for pentesting

 - concept of `wordlists for pentesting`
+- also putting scripts that generate wordlists (like dates and stuff) in here
+- script to generate common passwords `zet/20230925052317/generate-common-passwords.sh`

 ```bash
 /home/coyote/kb/wordlists/active_directory_brute # simple season and year wordlist plus some simple passwords